Showing posts with label Cinema. Show all posts

 Udaan is touching chords of nostalgia of growing up amongst adults and charming the young with hope in the eyes.
 The undecisive youth wants time and emotional support to pursue his/her dream career.
 Udaan is going to be more than teenage success in coming years, a benchmark for coming of the age film.
 Udaan is going to be our own The Catcher in the Rye, an expression for the teen angst.

 Udaan was selected in the competitive section in the prestigious Cannes film festival.
-And the mainstream media and bollywood reaction: silence.
+And the mainstream media and Bollywood reaction: silence.
 Unforgivable!
-Such efforts need encouragement in an early stages so that Udaan could have good outreach to global audience.
-Mainstream media and bollywood fails us in great way.
+Such efforts need encouragement in an early stage so that Udaan could have good outreach to global audience.
+Mainstream media and Bollywood fail us in great way.
 Now, when Amitabh Bachan likes the movie, everybody is hailing it as masterpiece.
 Udaan is a cinema based on real life and that has touched us in our lives.
 And people must watch it as its the voice and angst of mature teenager.
-I find ~uh~™ 's review enchanting and rational to support my view :
+I find ~uh~™ 's review enchanting and rational to support my view:

 At 17, most people don’t know what they want to do with their lives.
 At 35, most people realize that they should have done something which they loved to do at 17.
 The rest, just a handful, takes a path of their choice.
 Udaan is about realizing that choice in life.
 Though, Udaan is definitely not one of those ‘protagonist is a winner’ tales, but just a hint of the force to win.
 As they say, an end is always the beginning of something.